sf-wdi-22-23/modules-22/w06-ruby-on-rails/d2-dawn-ruby-methods/README.md

 #### Define a method that changes the input

 Another important convention is adding a `!` to the name of methods that directly change the input.
-The `!` doesn't do anything, it just lets later developers know what's up.
+Again, the `!` doesn't do anything within Ruby, but it lets later developers know what's up.

 ```ruby
 scores = [9, 3, 7, 8, 4, 6, 6, 5]